14th Lok Sabha

-The 14th Lok Sabha (17 May 2004 – 18 May 2009) was convened after the 2004 Indian general election held in four phases during 20 April – 10 May 2004, which led to the formation of first Manmohan Singh ministry (2004–2009).
+The 14th Lok Sabha (2 June 2004 – 18 May 2009) was convened after the 2004 Indian general election, held in four phases during 20 April – 10 May 2004, which led to the formation of the first Manmohan Singh ministry (2004–2009).
 Indian National Congress-led United Progressive Alliance won 62 more seats than previous 13th Lok Sabha.
 The Lok Sabha (House of the People) is the lower house in the Parliament of India.
-8 sitting members from Rajya Sabha, the Upper House of Indian Parliament, were elected to 14th Lok Sabha after the 2004 Indian general election.

-The next 15th Lok Sabha was convened after 2009 Indian general election.
+8 sitting members from Rajya Sabha, the Upper House of Indian Parliament, were elected to 14th Lok Sabha after the 2004 Indian general election.The next 15th Lok Sabha was convened after 2009 Indian general election.

 Bills

 During the tenure of the 14th Lok Sabha, 60% of bills were referred to Parliamentary committees for examination.